What is Local Keyword Research?

 While blog posts might not seem directly relevant to local SEO, they can play a crucial role in driving traffic and building authority.

-- Identify Relevant Topics: Use keyword research to find topics your local audience cares about.
+- Identify relevant topics: Use keyword research to find topics your local audience cares about.
 This might not always have local intent but can still attract a relevant audience.

-- Informational Content: Write blog posts that answer common questions or solve problems related to your services.
+- Informational content: Write blog posts that answer common questions or solve problems related to your services.
 For example, a law firm could write articles on “how to choose the right lawyer” or “understanding personal injury claims.”

 Blog posts can help attract visitors who are in the research phase of their buying journey.
 By providing valuable information, you can build trust and establish your business as an authority in your field.